rogerhyam/wfo-backbone-management/green_book/README.md

 > A name spelled exactly like another name published for a taxon at the same rank, unless the name is a subdivision of genus or a species in which case the rank isn't taken into account.

  Unfortunately we don't have a word in the code for this class of names.

+ ### Isonyms in the WFO Plant List

+Isonyms are the "same name" according to the code so they should only have one Name Record in the list.
+The majority of isonyms are created by the author publishing the name again (perhaps in a paper and in a flora or catalogue) and so have the same Authors String.
+There is no scope for taxonomic confusion and the only scope for nomenclatural confusion caused by isonyms is citing the wrong reference as a place of original publication.

+1. Isonyms pairs are represented by a single record and WFO ID in the list unless they have different authors and so different author strings.
+1. The micro citation used is of the original publication.
+1. Multiple annotated nomenclatural references are used to link to the place of original publication and any additional places of publication.
+This ensures no data is lost in choosing not to have multiple records.
+1. If data isn't available to make the nomenclatural references then the subsequent references are added to the notes section until they can be formally linked.
+1. If Isonym pairs already have separate records in the list then they will be combined through deduplication and the WFO ID of the original publication name will become the prescribed ID for the name.
+The other WFO ID will resolve to the same record but not be recommended for use.

+### "ex" in Author Strings

+Names with "ex" in the Authors String are analogous to isonyms.
+In the case of ex names the original publication by the author before the ex was not valid but a subsequent publication by the author coming after the ex was valid and is the true place of publication.
+With isonyms it is the other way around.
+The first publication is the valid one and the subsequent publication is superfluous.
+Neither case warrants multiple name records in the list and can be handled in the same way with annotated links to the literature.

+ ### Homonyms in the WFO Plant List

  Homonyms are far more common than isonyms (although putting a figure on that is hard without finding them all).
-Many isonyms are created by the author publishing the name again, perhaps in a paper and in a flora or catalogue, and so have the same Authors String and are unlikely to warrant a Name Record in Rhakhis or indeed cause any taxonomic confusion beyond correctly quoting the original place of publication.
-Indeed isonyms are the "same name" according to the code which implies they should only have one Name Record in Rhakhis.
-We therefore use the term homonym in this looser sense within Rhakhis to apply to names that have the same spelling, are probably homonyms _sensu stricto_ but might be isonyms.
-If they turn out to be isonyms their records will probably be merged unless there is a compelling reason to keep them.
+We therefore use the term homonym in this looser sense to apply to names that have the same spelling, are probably homonyms _sensu stricto_ (having different types) but might be isonyms or indeed "ex" names with corrupted Authors Strings (one of the parts missing)

+ 1. Homonyms always have their own records and WFO ID.
+ 1. Homonyms must have unique author strings.
+In very rare occasions where a name has the same spelling and author string but is of a different type and place of publication the author string will be "tweaked" so as to differentiate the two names (see below).
+[Example?]
+ 1. If homonyms are subsequently discovered to be isonyms or "ex" names.

  ## Aspiration: Unique Full Name String